 The three things that are going to help you avoid project failure are thinking about success before you start, building momentum and maintaining motivation during the project, and good project management.

-This month I’m teaching just enough project management to be useful around the house in The Easy Way to Prioritize and Manage Your Home Projects.
-I’ll show you exactly what steps to take with plenty of examples and give you ready-to-use worksheets to get your project planning and project done.
+In my book Project Home, I show you exactly how to plan a project with plenty of examples and give you ready-to-use worksheets to plan your home projects.
 My hope for you is that at the end of this year you’ll look back at a long-list of projects that are done-done, not a wasteland of projects that are half-done or were never started.

 Free Video Class: Home Styling 101